sharkymark/polyapi/README.md

 ![screenshot of main menu and retrieving weather](./docs/images/polyapi-address-weather.png)

+## SQLite3 local database

+At program start, a db directory and `polyapi.db` are created. `db/` is added to a `.gitignore` file so they will not be included in the code repository.

 ## dev container

 I'm using a dev container so I don't have to install Go on my Mac.
 All I need a is a Docker daemon, which in my case is `colima` and VS Code with the dev container extension.